-According to Aaker (2014) “the classic way to differentiate a brand in a mature category is to add a service.”
-Shangri-La Tokyo collaborated with a famous shrine, Kanda to add a special service.
-Only the guests of Shangri-La Tokyo who join the special plan are allowed to pray to God inside shrine architecture without lining the queue.
-In addition, guests are offered complimentary car transfer to and from Kanda Myojoin.
-The plan includes traditional Japanese meal, Osechi, only prepared for around New Year.
-The cultural and unique plan was appeared on headlines on Japanese social media platforms of LINE and a website of newspaper related to tourism (Kankokeizai, 2020).
+According to Aaker (2004), “the classic way to differentiate a brand in a mature category is to add a service.”

-Developing new takeout menus and delivery.
-Due to COVID-19, many Japanese people voluntarily refrain from going out.
-However, some luxurious hotels such as Palace Hotel Tokyo, Ritz-Carlton Tokyo, The Peninsula Tokyo, Shangri-La Tokyo, and The Capitol Hotel Tokyu actively makes use of the opportunity to entice new customers by using takeout dishes and cocktails as a new business building tool.
+Development of new takeout menus and delivery.
+Due to COVID-19, many Japanese people voluntarily refrained from going out.
+However, some luxury hotels adopted a strategy to their customers’ needs by using luxury takeout dishes, which contributed to repair reputation.
+Palace Hotel Tokyo, Ritz-Carlton Tokyo, The Peninsula Tokyo, Shangri-La Tokyo, and The Capitol Hotel Tokyu made use of the opportunity to entice new customers by using takeout food as a new business-building tool.